The University is accredited by the Higher Learning Commission.

 Students interested in working for an insurance company as a loss control specialist should complete the insurance and risk management minor, offered by the University's Scott College of Business.
 Those interested in management-level positions in the construction industry should complete the construction management minor, offered by the University's Bailey College of Engineering and Technology.
 Students who are interested in position in environmental health can complete the minor in Environmental Science offered by the College of Arts and Sciences.
-Employment opportunities are excellent in both the construction and insurance industries.
+Employment opportunities are excellent in all the fields listed above.

 Many of the program's alumni return to the Safety Management Program to look for interns and full-time employees, knowing that our students are well prepared to be successful in the profession.

 The Safety Management Program at Indiana State University is one of the first to offer a bachelor degree in the United States.
-The program is accredited by the Applied Science Accreditation Commission (ANSAC) of the Accreditation Board for Engineering and Technology (ABET)*, http://www.abet.org.
-The optional minor in construction management is accredited by the American Council for Construction Education (ACCE).
-The optional minor in insurance and risk management is accredited by AACSB International—The Association to Advance Collegiate Schools of Business.
+The Safety Management undergraduate program is accredited by the Applied and Natural Science Accreditation Commission (ANSAC) of the Accreditation Board for Engineering and Technology (ABET)*, http://www.abet.org.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, multiple scholarships are available through the American Society of Safety Professionals Foundation.
+In addition, multiple scholarships are available through the ASSP Foundation.